alx741/yesod.vim/README.md

 ### Open i18n Message `gm`

-Will always take you to the message for the default language.
+It will always take you to the message for the default language.

 ### Open Hamlet `ghh`, Julius `ghj`, Lucius `ghl` and Cassius `ghc` files